Pledges And Targets

 Paris Agreement target

-In June 2016 the Norwegian parliament approved the goal of achieving “climate neutrality” by 2030 by providing climate reductions equivalent to Norwegian emissions starting in 2030 through “the EU emissions trading market, international cooperation on emissions reductions, emissions trading and project-based cooperation” (Phys, 2016; Storting, 2016).
-While the wording allows assuming that “climate neutrality” means emissions neutrality, it is not clear how domestic emissions in 2030 will be calculated, especially if they include LULUCF assessed around 21.2 MtCO2e (Hermansen & Lahn, 2019).
-Due to its vague character and the fact that it was not yet adopted by the government, this goal is not reflected in our assessment.
+In June 2016, the Norwegian parliament approved the goal of achieving “climate neutrality” by 2030 by providing climate reductions equivalent to Norwegian emissions starting in 2030 through “the EU emissions trading market, international cooperation on emissions reductions, emissions trading and project-based cooperation” (Phys, 2016; Storting, 2016).
+However, this target is not adopted by the government and not enshrined in law (Hermansen & Lahn, 2019).
+Also, whereas Norway stated in its first NDC it would adopt a binding carbon neutrality before 2030, the updated NDC includes no reference to such a goal.
+Therefore, this goal is not reflected in our assessment.

 Kyoto Protocol second commitment period (2013–2020)